What Researchers Did

 Canadian Relevance

 The study authors are not identified as Canadian, nor was the study conducted in Canada.
-However, necrotizing fasciitis is a serious condition recognized by Health Canada, and hyperbaric oxygen therapy is a recognized medical treatment for certain indications in Canada.
+However, necrotizing fasciitis is a serious condition recognised by Health Canada, and hyperbaric oxygen therapy is a recognised medical treatment for certain indications in Canada.

 Study Limitations